bridgetownrb/bridgetown-cloudinary/README.md

 ## Usage

-The simplest usage of the Bridgetown Cloudinary plugin is to add a `cloudinary_id` to the front matter of a page or document.
+The simplest usage of the Bridgetown Cloudinary plugin is to add a `cloudinary_id` to the front matter of a resource.
 For example:

 ```yaml
 ---